What Is Marine Boiler?

 - Low tolerance for water quality for water treatment plants.

 - high-pressure rating.

 #4.
 Composite Boiler

-Another most common type of boilers found on ships is the composite boilers, where the exhaust heat of the main engines or generator engine is used to heat water or generate steam.
+Another most common type of boiler found on ships is composite boilers, where the exhaust heat of the main engines or generator engine is used to heat water or generate steam.

 Technically, the composite boiler is an integration of the exhaust gas boiler and the oil-fired boiler.
 A composite boiler can be a water hose or a smoking tube boiler divided into two separate sections.
 One part of the boilers is heated by the burner and the other by the exhaust gases produced by the ship’s engine.

 Exhaust gas boilers and economizers are types of heat recovery units and water tube boilers.
 Flue gases from the exhaust of the engines are used to heat water in tubes at a specific temperature and confined pressure.
 Circulation pumps are used to continuously circulate hot water into the water tubes of the economizer.